sarakthon/sbom/README.md

 If no package-lock.json is present, we don't know for sure what the resolved version will eventually be.

 De-duplicating dependencies gets harder because of this, so you might see both react@19.3.0 and react@^19.3.0, or even react@18||19 in the result, repeating react several times.

+## Future developments

+In the future it would be useful to support multiple languages:
+- Java
+- C#
+- Go